ucrcsedept/course-support/learning_modules/containers/podman-setup/Student_Instructions-OS.md

 </br>

 Click on the black box that appears under the search.
-This should open up a new terminal window, which should look something like this:
+This will open up a new terminal window, which should look something like this:

 </br>